ludoo0d0a/rest-api-sample-app-nodejs/README.md

 ## Setting up the app

    * Run `npm install` at the root folder to download dependencies.
-   * Make sure Mongo server is running
+   * Make sure Mongo server is running.
+The app creates a database called `paypal_pizza` by default.
-   * Run `node app.js` to start the application
+   * Run `node app.js` to start the application.
    * Navigate to http://localhost:3000/ in your favourite browser.

 ## Configuration